Lapin0t/grothendieck-cern/README.md

 the extent to which people for whom we were least expecting it, started feeling it.
-We scratch just a little bit underneath the superficial things they say, and we notice there's a real sense of disarray about, let's say, the overall sense of the ambiant culture.
+We scratch just a little bit underneath the superficial things they say, and we notice there's a real sense of disarray about, let's say, the overall sense of the ambient culture.

 Here is to the accusation of nihilism.
 So, there's some truth in it if applied to a certain form of scientific activity.
 I've somewhat forgotten the other